 9 – Identify and help eliminate barriers to individual achievement

-Does the employee have the knowledge and skills to do their job?
+Does the employee have the knowledge and skills they need to properly do their job?
 If not, it is your responsibility to provide them with the required training.
 Does the person have the appropriate tools or technology?
 If not, get it.
 Make sure employees have the training, information, tools and right equipments to do the job.

 Identify an employee who does not seem to be as motivated as you would like.
 Ask yourself if there is a barrier that perhaps you have not previously considered.

-10 – Demonstrate confidence in employees.
+10 – Demonstrate confidence in employees

 There is a great deal of research to support the contention that people who are expected to achieve will do so more frequently than others.
 It’s not enough to have that expectation – you also need to actually show it in your interactions.